GiuliaZ538/Czech_Project/README.md

-# Tracking Human Occupation during the Neolithic transition through sedimentary ancient DNA.
-## Czech Project Scripts
+# Early Pastoralism in Central European Forests: Insights from Ancient Environmental Genomics
-### Metagenomics analyses of Velky Mamut'ak rock shelter, Czech Republic.
+## Metagenomics analyses of Velký Mamut'ák rock shelter, Czech Republic.
-This code are analyses that accompanies the Zampirolo et al..
-It consists of bash and R scripts reporting raw data processing, phylogenetic analyses and data visualization for metaDMG in R.
+This code are analyses that accompanies the Zampirolo et al. It consists of bash and R scripts reporting raw data processing, phylogenetic analyses and data visualization for metaDMG in R.